 Historical usage patterns enable accurate forecasting.
 Seasonal trends and growth projections inform planning.
 Finout's Financial Planning supports budget hierarchies and forecasting in one system.

 The shift from manual analysis to AI-assisted cost management is already underway.
 The FinOps Foundation's 2026 State of FinOps survey found that 98% of practitioners now manage AI spend, up from 31% just two years ago.
-Here's what that looks like in practice:
+Here's what that looks like in practice for data warehouse cost management:

-This is the direction data warehouse cost management is heading—moving from reactive dashboards to proactive, agent-driven optimization.
+This is the direction data warehouse cost management is heading—moving from reactive dashboards to proactive, agent-driven optimization where cost insights are embedded in the tools teams already use.

 Visibility, allocation, optimization, and governance work best when unified in a single platform.
 Finout brings them together: